-Malacoda correctly informs the travelers that the broken bridge was shattered 1266 years ago (plus one day minus five hours), in other words, that the bridge fell during the earthquake that accompanied Christ’s Crucifixion.
-He however omits the information that at that time all the bridges over the sixth bolgia crumbled and fell in ruins to the floor of Hell.
+Malacoda correctly informs the travelers that the broken bridge was shattered 1266 years ago (plus one day minus five hours), in other words, he correctly informs them that the bridge fell during the earthquake that accompanied Christ’s Crucifixion.
+However, he omits the information that at that time all the bridges over the sixth bolgia crumbled and fell in ruins to the floor of Hell.

 Ier, più oltre cinqu’ore che quest’otta, mille dugento con sessanta sei anni compié che qui la via fu rotta.
 (Inf.
 21.112-114)

 Five hours from this hour yesterday, one thousand and two hundred sixty-six years passed since that roadway was shattered here.

 The earthquake occurred in the year 34 CE at noon of Good Friday.
 It is now 1266 years plus one day minus 5 hours later: in other words, it is now 7 AM of Holy Saturday in the year 1300.
 In order to deceive Virgilio and Dante, Malacoda offers true and precise information with which we can date the pilgrim’s journey.
 Indeed, Malacoda’s reference is so important that all our critical discussions as to precise dates and times within the Divine Comedy begin from the information that Malacoda provides us here.